Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade-kong-3x.md

 `enableLegacyRegexDetection` option to continue applying the 2.x regular expression heuristic on KIC's end.

-If the following sets of rules are met, KIC will create a Kong route path with the `~` prefix:
+If the following sets of rules are met, KIC creates a Kong route path with the `~` prefix:

 * The `enableLegacyRegexDetection` option is enabled